-Given these safety features, AV proposes that operators of the Puma should not be required to possess a commercial or private pilot certification.
+Given these safety features, AV proposes that operators of the Puma should not be required to possess a commercial pilot certification.
 Instead, operators should be required to meet the following criteria:

-- Successful completion, at a minimum, of FAA private pilot ground instruction and a passing score on the FAA private pilot written examination or FAA-recognized equivalents; - Completion of the manufacturer's US Military-approved training program for operation of the UAS.
-The manufacturer's training program, which is discussed in Exhibit 6.
+- Possess private pilot certificate; - Maintain, at a minimum, a valid FAA second-class medical certificate; and - Complete the manufacturer's US Military-approved training program for operation of the UAS, which is discussed in Exhibit 6.